baimisaac/CC/README.md

 ####  [khansaAmrouni.github.io] (https://khansaamrouni.github.io/)

-khansa AMROUNI is currently a software Engineering student, developer, forward thinker, and lifelong learner.
+Ibrahim Isaac is currently a software Engineering student, developer, forward thinker, and lifelong learner.
 I believe that eveyone has a different passion and technologies is mine.
 First time i started coding i decided to become a developer, a passionate developer.